Code-Institute-Submissions/play-whiff-whaff-game/README.md

 * **score** - the number changes when the player/opponent scores a point.
 Different colors been used to show either player's or opponent's number of points.

 ## Features to be implemented in the future
 1. I would like to add player's statistics by displaying the number of wins/defeats and points scored in total.
 This would be built into a leader's board available once clicked on the button/tab called **Check The Leaderboard**.

+2. I would like to implement a **RESET** button which will reset the game and the score.

 ## Technologies used
 I have used the following technologies to complete the project: